CastCris/ScriptOlympicGames/README.md

 - input/output redirection
 - compilation or execution flags

-The run command have suport to c++, c and python files.
+The languages c, c++ and python have support.

 ---